-Income earned by a qualifying out-of-state employee, from performing qualified disaster recovery work during a disaster period, is exempt from Arizona income tax.
+Income earned by a qualifying out-of-state employee from performing qualified disaster recovery work during a disaster period is exempt from Arizona income tax.
 For more information, see the instructions for line 15.
+NOTE: Even if you do not have to file, you must still file a return to get a refund of any Arizona income tax withheld.